mapmeld/mh370/README.md

-# flightmap
+# MH370

-flightmap shows your flight over a rotating globe in D3
+flightmap shows a flight over a rotating globe in D3.
+I've modified it to show MH370.

 ## Available functions